sidvin101/basic_bedrock_chatbot/README.md

 # basic_bedrock_chatbot
-A basic repo to test and work with aws bedrock and conversational ai
+A basic repo to test and work with aws bedrock and conversational ai.
+This includes features to manage errors memory.